Luhmeiy/Habits/README.md

 - Added login page with Google and Firebase Authentication.
 - Added routing with React Router.
 - Made it possible to edit user information.
+- Made it possible to edit and delete habits.

 ## 🤔 How To Use
 ```